[Case Study Off Road México]

 💡 From personal initiative to strategic execution

-This project represented my first approach to digital product design, driven by personal initiative after identifying a real opportunity for improvement within the company.
+This project represented my first introduction to digital product design, driven by my own initiative when I identified a real opportunity for improvement within the company.

-Off Road México trusted the process, allowing me to design and execute an integrated solution that balanced strategy, design, and measurable results.
+Off Road Mexico trusted the process, allowing me to design and execute a comprehensive solution that balanced strategy, design, and measurable results.

-Beyond the redesign, this experience strengthened my self-taught ability and critical thinking to solve problems in a structured, data-driven, and user-centered way.
+This experience strengthened my self-learning skills and critical thinking abilities to solve problems in a structured, data driven, and user-centered manner.

-Even with technical limitations and limited resources, I managed to deliver a functional and measurable product aligned with business goals, validating the impact of design decisions through real analytical tools.
+Despite technical limitations and limited resources, I managed to develop a functional, measurable product aligned with business objectives, validating the impact of each design decision using real analytical tools.

 [Case studies]